abendigo/abendigo.github.io/_posts/2019-07-18-sapper-graphql-subscriptions.markdown

       }
     }

 Next step, consuming this data.
-I decied to work on the `About` page.
+I decided to work on the `About` page.
 First, I modified `about.svelte`, adding this to the top:

     <script>